 When Abraham is sending a servant to go find a wife for his son, Isaac, and they meet Rebecca and they offer her a gold notary in exchange for marriage, so again [inaudible 3:56] but also bartering.

 Endy: Cool!
 I like how the servant was like busy Tinder.
 It's like swipe right or send my butler out, and find me a boo.

 Silas: I have this gold nose ring, give it to the hottest girl you see.

 Silas: If she's into it then we know she's cool.

-Endy: Right and then you pierce her nose we get made married.
+Endy: And then you pierce her nose, we get married.

-Silas: Yeah, well, so as a Jewish person, like I was always told you couldn't get piercings in the body, just [inaudible 04:52] because you're not supposed to be changing your image in the likeness of God.
+Silas: Yeah, well, so as a Jewish person, I was always told you couldn't get piercings or body mods, just [inaudible 04:52] because you're not supposed to be changing your image in the likeness of God.